 About Dr. Rebecca Portnoff

 Rebecca is an MIT Tech Review 35 under 35 innovator, and Fast Company AI 20.
-She serves on the UNICRI AI for Safer Children Advisory Board, on the National Advisory Committee on the Trafficking of Children and Youth in the United States and ROOST’s Technical Advisory Committee.
-Her work has been recognized and featured by outlets such as The NYTimes, the WSJ, the AP, Forbes and more.
+She serves on multiple advisory boards, including the Internet Watch Foundation Board, the UNICRI AI for Safer Children Advisory Board and the National Advisory Committee on the Trafficking of Children and Youth in the United States.
+She has presented her work at venues ranging from AWS:reInvent to the White House, and her work has been recognized and featured by outlets such as The NYTimes, the WSJ, the AP, Forbes and more.s such as The NYTimes, the WSJ, the AP, Forbes and more.

 Rebecca Portnoff – 2024 MIT Innovator of Artificial Intelligence, Director of Data Science at Thorn, UC Berkeley PhD, known for AI research in online child exploitation